Guide to Caravan Security: Everything you need to know

 Campervan security

-So whether you’re new to caravanning or are an old timer, our guide to camper and caravan security will help you to keep your home-from-home safe from theft.
+Whether you’re new to caravanning or an old hand at the game, our guide to camper and caravan security measures will help you keep your second home safe from theft.

 Where to store your caravan to keep it safe

 Many caravan owners take a break from holidays on the road over the colder winter months.
-Leaving your caravan unattended during this time leaves it vulnerable to theft so it’s vital that you store your caravan securely.
+Leaving your caravan unattended means it’s vulnerable to theft, so it’s vital that you store your caravan securely.

-Driveway security ideas to store your caravan at home
+Driveway security products for storing your caravan at home

-If you decide to store your caravan or camper on the drive at home, you could be opening yourself up to the risk of theft.
+If you decide to store your caravan or camper on the drive at home, you could be risking theft.
 To keep potential thieves at bay, aim to store the caravan out of sight.
-It’s also recommended to install locked bollards or gates to ensure that access to your portable home is made more difficult.
+Consider installing locked bollards or gates as this helps to make access to your portable home more difficult.

 Pros and cons of caravan driveway storage